 Liability can extend to transporters and other handlers along the delivery chain.

-A Stuart product liability lawyer advises that under Florida’s statute of limitations law, filing a lawsuit seeking damages must be accomplished within four years of the date that the product injury, death, or property damage occurred.
+A Stuart product liability lawyer advises that under Florida’s statute of limitations law, filing a lawsuit seeking damages must be accomplished within two years of the date that the product injury, death, or property damage occurred.

 If a person died from a product injury, the time limit to sue for wrongful death damages is reduced to two years.
 Failing to sue within the time limit prevents the injured party from ever bringing a lawsuit for that particular matter.